Yamino-Kogetsu/GitHub_Profile_Views_Counter/README.md

-# Odoru GitHub Profile Views Counter
+# GitHub Profile Views Counter

 A small PHP project that regenerates a static SVG badge every 12 hours with GitHub Actions.